peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

     ![part1_PRBS_raise_cos_flowgraph.png](./figures/part1_PRBS_raise_cos_flowgraph.png)<br>
     __*PRBS with a root raised cosine shape saved to a `.dat` file*__

   - The *Random Source* block generates a sequence of 1000 random bits which is repeated by keeping the _Repeat_ option as "Yes".
 The output type is "Byte" which is then converted to "Float" using a *Char to Float* block.
-The sequence of {0,1} bits are converted to {-1,1}, which is symmetric about zero by setting the parameters of the *Multiply Const* and *Add Const* blocks to 2 and -1 respectively.
+The sequence of `{0,1}` bits are converted to `{-1,1}`, which is symmetric about zero by setting the parameters of the *Multiply Const* and *Add Const* blocks to 2 and -1 respectively.
-  - The sequence of {-1,1} is converted to a sequence of pulses using the *Root Raised Cosine Filter* block.
-The main parameter of a raised cosine filter is it's roll-off factor (alpha), which indirectly specifies the bandwidth of the filter.
+  - The sequence of `{-1,1}` is converted to a sequence of pulses using the *Root Raised Cosine Filter* block.
+The main parameter of a raised cosine filter is it's roll-off factor ($$\alpha$$), which indirectly specifies the bandwidth of the filter.
 Ideal raised cosine filters have an infinite number of taps.
 Practical raised cosine filters are windowed.
 The window length is controlled here using the _span_in_symbol_duration_ variable.
 Here, we specify the window length as 6 symbol durations (i.e. the filter spans six symbol durations).
 Raised cosine filters are used for pulse shaping, where the signal is upsampled.
 To do this, specify the upsampling factor to match the _upsampling_factor_ variable.

       ![part1_RRC_parameters.png](./figures/part1_RRC_parameters.png)<br>
     __*Root Raised Cosine Filter properties*__